 '''

-kurento-module-scaffold MyCvModule cv-module-dir true
+kurento-module-scaffold App OpenCVModule opencv-module true

 '''

-For a GStreamer module:
+• For a GStreamer module:

 '''

-kurento-module-scaffold MyGstModule gst-module-dir
+kurento-module-scaffold App VideoModule video-module false

 '''

 The scaffolding tool generates a complete folder tree, with all the needed CMakeLists.txt files to build with CMake.
-You'll also find empty Kurento Module Descriptor files (.kmd), which must contain a complete description of the module: constructor, methods, properties, events, and the complex types defined by the developer.
+You'll also find empty Kurento Module Descriptor files (\.kmd.json), which must contain a complete description of the module: constructor, methods, properties, events, and the complex types defined by the developer.

 Once your .kmd files have been filled with a complete description of the module, it is time to generate the corresponding server stub code with kurento-module-creator.
-Run this from the root directory of your module:
+Change to the root directory of your module and run CMake:

 '''

+cd video-module/

-mkdir build/ && cd build/ cmake .. make
+mkdir build/; cd build/

+cmake ..

+make

 '''